artooth/liri-node-app/README.md

-# LIRI (Language Interpretation and Recognition Interface)
+# LIRI - a node application

 ## About the App
 LIRI is similar to SIRI.
 However, LIRI is a Language Interpretation and Recognition Interface, instead of a Speech Interpretation and Recogniation Interface (SIRI).
 LIRI works in the command line node app and gives you data back.